yuvaranimasarapu/genome_analysis/README.md

-This is mt repository for the Lab project in the course Genome Analysis spring 2019 at Uppsala University.
+This is my repository for the Lab project in the course Genome Analysis spring 2019 at Uppsala University.
 I worked with Durian Fruit genome.

 The following is the structure of my repository: